AD Torrejón CF: Stadium

-The AD Torrejón FC plays its matches in The Veredillas Stadium.
+AD Torrejón CF plays its matches in The Veredillas Stadium.
 The field, located in Torrejón de Ardoz, it has capacity for 1,500 people.

 Women's Soccer

 AD Torrejón's section of female football campaigned in the Superliga Femenina, the highest level in Spain, between 2002 and 2011.
 The section was opened in 1996, and in its first year was regional champion, quickly ascending to the Superliga.
-His greatest achievement came in the 1998-99 season, when the Torrejón CF was runner-up Spain.
+Their greatest achievement came in the 1998–99 season, when Torrejón CF was runner-up Spain.
 The first team is coached by Laura Perez Torviscas.

 In its staff came to play in the year 2002 Milene Domingues, ex-wife Ronaldo and considered one of the best female soccer players.